Nash equilibrium mapping vs Hamiltonian dynamics vs Darwinian evolution for some social dilemma games in the thermodynamic limit: Theory

+HD model is an analytical framework to study social dilemma games using the analogy with the $1D$ Ising model, similar to NE mapping.
+The nomenclature is taken from Ref.~\cite{Adami}, where this model was first introduced.
+It is a misnomer since they use equilibrium statistical mechanics for their mathematics and are not concerned with how a system of players develops over time (as we also do).
+However, we are sticking with their nomenclature in our work, too, so there would be no confusion for the readers when they go through the reference literature.

-HD model is an analytical framework to study social dilemma games using again the analogy with $1D$ Ising model similar to NE mapping.
-However, there are important differences between these two models.
-The spin states are equivalent to strategies the players adopt in a game and is represented here as ket vectors.
-Spin up state is the equivalent of cooperate strategy and is represented as $\ket{0}= $ and spin down is the equivalent of defect strategy and is given by $\ket{1}= $.
+However, there are important differences between NE mapping and the HD model.
+The spin states are equivalent to strategies the players adopt in a game and are represented here as ket vectors.
+Spin upstate is the equivalent of cooperate strategy and is represented as $\ket{0}= $ and spin down is the equivalent of defect strategy and is given by $\ket{1}= $.
 The state of the system with $N$ spin sites is the direct product of individual spin vectors of all the sites.
 This is written as $\ket{x}=\ket{m_1m_2m_3....m_N},m_i \in \{ 0,1 \}$.
-Since we are usually concerned with symmetric games, payoff matrix $U$ represents the payoffs of the row player and the payoffs received by the column player can be deduced from the same.
+Since we are usually concerned with symmetric games, the payoff matrix $U$ represents the row player's payoffs, and the payoffs received by the column player can be deduced from the same.

 We introduce the energy matrix $E$ as the negative of the game payoff matrix.
 It is this energy matrix that we will be using to define the Hamiltonian.
-The energy values are chosen as negative of game payoffs because in game, the players always try to maximise their payoff while a physical system strives to minimize its energy.
+The energy values are chosen as negative game payoffs because, in the game, the players always try to maximize their payoff.
+At the same time, a physical system strives to minimize its energy.

 Hamiltonian for the system where each player interacts with its nearest neighbour is given by (see, Ref.~\cite{Adami}),